samanthamjohn/homepage/_posts/2024-04-04-product-process.md

 ### Conclusion
 And there you have it.
 The Hopscotch Certified Product Doc.
 We’ve used this for years at Hopscotch, and I’ve started implementing it for my consulting clients as well with a lot of success.
 I would love to see more teams adopt a scientific process for their product development, so please reach out if you have any questions about how this could work for you!

+Lastly, if all this has made you curious about [Hopscotch](https://www.gethopscotch.com/) check it out for web, iPad and iPhone [here](https://www.gethopscotch.com/).